 University of Massachusetts, Amherst

 The course will introduce a number of key concepts, techniques and algorithms.
 The focus will be on the mathematical foundations rather than the use of software packages as a black box.
 The course requires appropriate mathematical background in probability, statistics, calculus, linear algebra, and programming.
-Prior familiarity with Matlab or Python will be helpful, but not required.
-Students will be taught basic programming in these languages during the course.
+Prior familiarity with Python is helpful but not required.
+Students will be taught basic data structures and programming in Python during the course.
 The course has the following official prerequisites: CMPSCI 240 or CMPSCI 383 with a 'C' or better.

 The University is committed to providing an equal educational opportunity for all students.
 If you have a documented physical, psychological, or learning disability on file with Disability Services (DS), you may be eligible for reasonable academic accommodations to help you succeed in this course.
 If you have a documented disability that requires an accommodation, please notify me within the first two weeks of the semester so that we may make appropriate arrangements.